19 Best Colorants For Epoxy Resin

 best colorant for resin white pearl mica

-When incorporated into resin, white pearl mica powder imparts a gentle opalescent sheen, reminiscent of a pristine pearl’s luminosity.
+When incorporated into resin, white pearl mica powder gives a gentle opalescent sheen.

-White pearl mica powder is a must-have for resin artists because of it’s wide range of uses, and it can also be mixed with other colorants.
-We have a helpful article about the best mica powder kits for beginners.
+White pearl mica powder is one of those colorants to always have on hand because of it’s wide range of uses, and it can also be mixed with other colorants.
+For more like this, here are the best mica powder kits for beginners.

 4. Golden Fluid Acrylic Paint